 We rejoiced, drank whisky, watched the cool indigo-blue sky turn to twinkle, danced silly in the airstream, laughed, giggled, and I eventually timidly walked to my hammock in the aspen grove to fall asleep.
 Alone.
 Newly married to myself.
 I felt happy, scared, lonely.
 I hoped the ritual would bring more power to my love for myself, freedom from need, offer peace to my days.

 I woke up freezing.
 It was the summer!
 What the heck.
-I forgot about how the elevation of the area, and the westerly wild depth of this area that was set quite deep in the Rocky Mountains.
+I forgot about the frigidity, of even summer months, in the elevation of the westerly wild of the Rocky Mountains.
 I shivered.
 There was no way I was falling back asleep.
-I considered my options.
+I considered my options...
 I surrendered to Bama's offer to platonically curl up on the couch/bed next to with him and his dog Larry.
 And, so, I did.
 The warm body of my dear friend and his crazy dog brought me layered warmth.

 I considered the meaning of my choice to return to someone, in this case, a man, for warmth after I decided to commit to a lifetime of fulfilling all my own needs.
 I surrendered to the moment.
 I could have stubbornly shivered until the sun rose, but I chose to be close to someone, to take care of my want for warmth and utilize my willing buddy.
 Yes, outsourcing is allowed.
 Sometimes I will want to take care of myself by being close to another.
 In this case, it was nice to be next to my friend who shares a serious care and concern for living a life well lived.
 I gave gratitude for him and our special-needs friendship.